ColinDuquesnoy/QDarkStyleSheet/CONTRIBUTING.rst

    python scripts/run_ui_css_edition.py

-This creates a loop that restarts the application, process ui and css files.
+This creates a loop that restarts the application, processes ui and css files.

 For more information about those scripts, see their documentation.